Jannik-Schilling/generate_swmm_inp/README.md

 # ![icon](/icons/icon.png) generate_swmm_inp
 A QGIS plugin which provides tools to create a SWMM input file from layers in QGIS, and to import input files into QGIS.
 The documentation can be found [here](https://github.com/Jannik-Schilling/generate_swmm_inp/blob/main/documentation/g_s_i_documentation_v_0_2.pdf).
 The plugin was recently updated according to new functions in SWMM 5.2.
-Input files from SWMM 5.1.15 should still work.
+Input files from SWMM 5.1.15 will still work.

 ## Recommended Workflow